mucyobilly10/mucyobilly_26853/question3-restaurant-menu-api/README.md

 Before running this application, ensure you have the following installed:
 - Java Development Kit (JDK) 17 or higher
 - Maven 3.6 or higher
-- An IDE (IntelliJ IDEA, Eclipse, or VS Code)
+- An IDE (VS Code)
-- Postman or any REST client for testing (optional)
+- Postman for testing

 ## How to Run the Application